Torendo Ku-tab, 2 mg 30 pcs

 Interactions related to the pharmacodynamics of the drug

-As with other antypsychotic drugs, caution should be exercised when using Torendo® simultaneously.
-Ku-tab® with drugs that prolong the QT interval, such as antiarrhythmic agents (quinidine, disopyramide, procainamide, propafenone, amiodarone, sotalol, etc.).), tricyclic antidepressants (amitriptyline, etc.), tetracyclic antidepressants (maprotiline, etc.), some antihistamines, other antipsychotics, some antimalarials (quinine, mefloquine, etc.), drugs that cause electrolytes.), drugs that cause electrolyte imbalance (hypokalemia, hypomagnesemia), bradycardia or inhibit hepatic metabolism of risperidone.
+As with other antipsychotic drugs, caution should be exercised when using Torendo® Qu-tab® simultaneously with drugs that prolong the QT interval, for example, with antiarrhythmic drugs (quinidine, disopyramide, procainamide, propafenone, amiodarone, sotalol, etc.), tricyclic antidepressants (amitriptyline, etc.), tetracyclic antidepressants (maprotiline). etc.), some antihistamines, other antipsychotics, some antimalarials (quinine, mefloquine, etc.), drugs that cause electrolyte imbalance (hypokalemia, hypomagnesemia), bradycardia or inhibit the hepatic metabolism of risperidone.
 This list is not exhaustive.

-The drug Torendo® Cu-tab® should be used with caution in combination with other drugs and centrally acting agents, especially alcohol, opiates, antihistamines and benzodiazepines because of the increased risk of sedation.
+The drug Torendo® Ku-tab® should be used with caution in combination with other drugs and substances of central action, especially alcohol, opiates, antihistamines and benzodiazepines due to the increased risk of sedation.

 Levodopa and dopamine receptor agonists

-The drug Torendo® Ku-tab® may decrease the effectiveness of levodopa and other dopamine receptor agonists.
-If this combination is necessary, especially in terminal Parkinson’s disease, the lowest effective dose of each drug should be administered.
+The drug Torendo® Qu-tab® may reduce the effectiveness of levodopa and other dopamine receptor agonists.
+If this combination is necessary, especially in end-stage Parkinson’s disease, the lowest effective dose of each drug should be prescribed.

-When risperidone was used concomitantly with hypotensive drugs, clinically significant arterial hypotension was observed during the post-registration period.
+When risperidone was used concomitantly with antihypertensive drugs in the post-registration period, clinically significant arterial hypotension was observed.

 Paliperidone

-Torendo® Cu-tab® and paliperidone are not recommended for concomitant use because paliperidone is the active metabolite of risperidone.
-Concomitant use of the combination of risperidone and paliperidone may result in higher concentrations of the active antipsychotic fraction.
+It is not recommended to use Torendo® Qu-tab® and paliperidone simultaneously, since paliperidone is an active metabolite of risperidone.
+Concomitant use of a combination of risperidone and paliperidone may lead to increased concentrations of the active antipsychotic fraction.

-Risperidone is mainly metabolized by CYP2D6 isoenzyme and to a lesser extent by CYP3A4 isoenzyme.
+Risperidone is primarily metabolized by the CYP2D6 isoenzyme and to a lesser extent by the CYP3A4 isoenzyme.
 Risperidone and its active metabolite 9-hydroxyrisperidone are substrates of P-glycoprotein (P-gp).
-Drugs affecting the activity of CYP2D6 isoenzyme and drugs significantly inhibiting or inducing the activity of CYP3A4 isoenzyme and/or P-gp may affect the pharmacokinetics of the active antipsychotic fraction of risperidone.
+Drugs that affect the activity of the CYP2D6 isoenzyme and drugs that significantly inhibit or induce the activity of the CYP3A4 isoenzyme and/or P-gp may affect the pharmacokinetics of the active antipsychotic fraction of risperidone.

-Concomitant use of risperidone and potent CYP2D6 isoenzyme inhibitors may increase the plasma concentration of risperidone and, to a lesser extent, the active antipsychotic fraction.
-Higher doses of a potent CYP2D6 isoenzyme inhibitor may increase the concentration of the active antipsychotic fraction of risperidone (e.g., paroxetine, see below).
-It is expected that other CYP2D6 isoenzyme inhibitors, such as quinidine, may have similar effects on the plasma concentration of risperidone.
-When initiating or withdrawing therapy with a combination of risperidone and paroxetine, quinidine, or another potent CYP2D6 isoenzyme inhibitor, especially at higher doses, the dose of Torendo® Ku-tab® should be adjusted.
+With simultaneous use of risperidone and potent inhibitors of the CYP2D6 isoenzyme, the plasma concentration of risperidone and, to a lesser extent, the active antipsychotic fraction may increase.
+Higher doses of a strong CYP2D6 inhibitor may increase the concentration of the active antipsychotic fraction of risperidone (eg, paroxetine, see below).
+It is expected that other CYP2D6 inhibitors, such as quinidine, may have a similar effect on risperidone plasma concentrations.
+When initiating or discontinuing therapy with a combination of risperidone and paroxetine, quinidine or another strong inhibitor of the CYP2D6 isoenzyme, especially at higher doses, the dose of Torendo® Qu-tab® should be adjusted.

-The concomitant use of Torendo® Ku-tab® and potent CYP3A4 isoenzyme inhibitors and/or P-gp may significantly increase the plasma concentration of the active antipsychotic fraction risperidone.
-When initiating or cancelling therapy with a combination of risperidone and itraconazole or another potent CYP3A4 and/or P-gp isoenzyme inhibitor, the dose of Torendo® Ku-tab® should be adjusted.
+The simultaneous use of Torendo® Qu-tab® and potent inhibitors of the CYP3A4 isoenzyme and/or P-gp can significantly increase the concentration of the active antipsychotic fraction of risperidone in the blood plasma.
+When initiating or discontinuing therapy with a combination of risperidone and itraconazole or another strong inhibitor of the CYP3A4 isoenzyme and/or P-gp, the dose of Torendo® Qu-tab® should be adjusted.

-Concomitant use of Torendo® Ku-tab® with a potent CYP3A4 and/or P-gp isoenzyme inducer may decrease the plasma concentration of the active antipsychotic fraction of risperidone.
-When initiating or cancelling therapy with a combination of risperidone and carbamazepine or other potent CYP3A4 and/or P-gp isoenzyme inducer, the dose of Torendo® Ku-tab® should be adjusted.
-The effects of CYP3A4 isoenzyme inducers occur over time, so it may take up to 2 weeks before maximum effect is achieved after initiation.
-Correspondingly, when CYP3A4 isoenzyme inducers are discontinued, it may take up to 2 weeks until the effect has disappeared.
+Concomitant use of Torendo® Qu-tab® with a powerful inducer of the CYP3A4 isoenzyme and/or P-gp may reduce the concentration of the active antipsychotic fraction of risperidone in the blood plasma.
+When initiating or discontinuing therapy with a combination of risperidone and carbamazepine or another strong inducer of the isoenzyme CYP3A4 and/or P-gp, the dose of Torendo® Qu-tab® should be adjusted.
+The effects of CYP3A4 inducers occur over time, so it may take up to 2 weeks to achieve maximum effect after starting treatment.
+Accordingly, when discontinuing an inducer of the CYP3A4 isoenzyme, it may take up to 2 weeks until the effect disappears.

-When concomitant use of Torendo® Cu-tab® with drugs with high plasma protein binding, there is no clinically significant displacement of the drug from the complex with blood plasma proteins.
+With the simultaneous use of the drug Torendo® Ku-tab® with drugs that are highly bound to blood plasma proteins, there is no clinically significant displacement of the drug from the complex with blood plasma proteins.

-When using concomitant treatment, refer to the instructions for use of the respective medication and adjust the doses of the drugs taken if necessary.
+When using concomitant treatment, you should refer to the instructions for use of the corresponding drug and, if necessary, adjust the dosage of the drugs taken.

 Psychostimulants

-If psychostimulants (e.g., methylphenidate) and risperidone are used concomitantly, changing the order of taking one or both drugs may result in extrapyramidal symptoms (see “Special Precautions”).
+When psychostimulants (eg, methylphenidate) and risperidone are used concomitantly, changing the order of administration of one or both drugs may lead to extrapyramidal symptoms (see section “Special Instructions”).

 Children

 Drug interaction studies were conducted only in adult patients.
-The relevance of the results of these studies in children is unknown.
+The relevance of these studies in children is unknown.

-The concomitant use of psychostimulants (e.g., methylphenidate) and the drug Torendo® Ku-tab® in children does not alter the pharmacokinetic parameters and efficacy of risperidone.
+The simultaneous use of psychostimulants (for example, methylphenidate) and the drug Torendo® Qu-tab® in children does not change the pharmacokinetic parameters and effectiveness of risperidone.

 Antibacterial drugs

-Eritromycin, a moderate inhibitor of the CYP3A4 and P-gp isoenzyme, does not affect the pharmacokinetics of presperidone or the active antipsychotic fraction.
+Erythromycin, a moderate inhibitor of CYP3A4 and P-gp, does not affect the pharmacokinetics of risperidone and the active antipsychotic fraction.

-Rifampicin, a potent inducer of CYP3A4 isoenzyme and P-gp, causes a decrease in the plasma concentration of the active antipsychotic fraction.
+Rifampicin, a powerful inducer of the CYP3A4 and P-gp isoenzymes, causes a decrease in the concentration of the active antipsychotic fraction in the blood plasma.

 Anticholinesterase drugs

-Donepezil and galantamine, which are substrates of the CYP2D6 and CYP3A4 isoenzymes, have no clinically significant effect on the pharmacokines of neticuriousperidone and the active antipsychotic fraction.
+Donepezil and galantamine, which are substrates of the CYP2D6 and CYP3A4 isoenzymes, do not have a clinically significant effect on the pharmacokinetics of neticurisperidone and the active antipsychotic fraction.

-Carbamazepine, a potent inducer of the CYP3A4 isoenzyme and P-gp, reduces the plasma concentration of the active antipsychotic fraction of risperidone.
-Similar effects have been observed with phenytoin and phenobarbital, which are also inducers of CYP3A4 and P-gp isoenzyme.
+Carbamazepine, a potent inducer of the CYP3A4 and P-gp isoenzymes, reduces the concentration of the active antipsychotic fraction of risperidone in the blood plasma.
+Similar effects were observed with the use of phenytoin and phenobarbital, which are also inducers of the CYP3A4 isoenzyme and P-gp.

 Topiramate moderately reduces the bioavailability of risperidone, but not the active antipsychotic fraction.
 This interaction is not considered clinically significant.